Someone's Coming

-"Someone's Coming" is a song by the British singer-songwriter Steve Harley, which was released in 1979 as the second and final single from his 1978 debut solo album Hobo with a Grin.
-It was written by Harley and Jo Partridge, and produced by Harley.
+"Someone's Coming" is a song by English singer-songwriter Steve Harley, released in 1979 as the second and final single from his 1978 debut solo studio album, Hobo with a Grin.
+The song was written by Harley and Jo Partridge, and was produced by Harley.

 Background

-The release of Harley's debut solo album, Hobo with a Grin, and the lead single "Roll the Dice", in July 1978 was met with commercial failure.
-After a period of living in Los Angeles, Harley returned to England in late 1978.
-Around this time, plans were made for "Someone's Coming" to be released as the album's second single.
-It was originally slated for release on 10 November 1978, however the date was then pushed back to 23 February 1979.
+Harley's debut solo album, Hobo with a Grin, was released in July 1978 but failed to meet commercial expectations.
+The lead single, "Roll the Dice", was released during the same month and, although it gained radio play, failed to enter the UK Singles Chart.
+After spending most of the year living in Los Angeles, Harley returned to England at the end of 1978.
+Around this time, EMI made plans to release "Someone's Coming" as the album's second single.
+It was originally scheduled for release on 10 November 1978, but this was subsequently pushed back to 23 February 1979.
 For its release as a single, a remixed version of the song was created.
-Like its parent album and "Roll the Dice", "Someone's Coming" was a commercial failure, failing to make an appearance in the UK Top 75.
+Like its parent album and "Roll the Dice", "Someone's Coming" was a commercial failure, failing to make an appearance in the UK charts.

-Like much of the Hobo with a Grin album, the song was recorded Abbey Road Studios in London.
-Any remixing or additional recording was done in Los Angeles, while the song and the album was mixed at Sunset Sound Recorders in Hollywood.
-The song features contributions from ex-Cockney Rebel members Duncan Mackay, George Ford and Stuart Elliott, while the backing vocals were provided by Gloria Jones and Yvonne Keeley.
+"Someone's Coming" was recorded at Abbey Road Studios in London.
+Any remixing or additional recording was done in Los Angeles, and the song was mixed at Sunset Sound Recorders in Hollywood.
+The song features performances from ex-Cockney Rebel members Duncan Mackay, George Ford and Stuart Elliott, and the backing vocals are provided by Marc Bolan, Gloria Jones and Yvonne Keeley.